HenriqueCCaldas/ergodicLibrary/README.md

 ## Note

 This README file was written with assistance from Claude.
-The rest of the code was manually designed as exercise
+The rest of the code was manually designed as exercise, Claude was punctually used to help debugging the software.